nathan-barry/nathan.rs/content/posts/favorite-books.md

     title="The Odyssey"
     author="Translated by Emily Wilson"
     special="true"
     description="Surprisingly, I've never read many 'classics'.
 Emily Wilson did a fantastic translation.
 I did enjoy the story.
-These old archetypal stories always reflect aspects of the human condition that we can relate to and cause us to reflect deeper about our lives.
-We are all the hero in our own lives on our own journey, and we must make the best of it.">}}
+These old archetypal stories always reflect aspects of the human condition that we can relate to and cause us to reflect deeper about our lives.">}}

 {{< book
     title="Physics for Engineers and Scientists, Vol. 1" author="Hans C. Ohanian & John T. Markert" special="true"
     description="This is the first textbook I've actually nearly read to from cover to cover.
 Everything excepct for the sections on heat and thermodynamics.
 It was a very good textbook.
-I noticed that there's a really large gap in my understanding of the world.
-Math and computer science is solid knowledge, but in terms of how the world actually works, I've been fully ignorant until now." >}}
+I noticed that there's a really large gap in my understanding of the physical world.
+Math and computer science is solid knowledge, but they don't cover the physical reality around us.
+It's good to know those kinds of things too." >}}

 {{< book
     title="Six Easy Pieces"
     author="Richard P. Feynman"
     description="Feels great to actually understand physics (currently also taking a physics sequence at UT).
 After a couple of books about general relativity and quantum mechanics, I'll tap out of physics.
-I'll have a reasonable understanding.
+I'll have a reasonable understanding (more than I'll ever need).
 I can die satisfied." >}}

 {{< book
     title="Rome: An Empire's Story"
     author="Greg Woolf"
     description="I loved the end, when it was talking about what causes a culture to create monuments.
 The late republic and early empire, tons of monuments were built.
-People that build monuments have enough trust that there will be someone there in the future to remember them.
-Very few monuments were built after the early life of the empire, which also lines up with the start of its decline.
-Of course, economic factors play in, but maybe people didn't believe that future generations would be there for them?
-Or at least future generations that they cared about." >}}
+People who build monuments trust there will be people in the future to remember them.
+Very few monuments were built after the early life of the empire, which also lines up with the start of its decline." >}}

 {{< book
     title="The Man From The Future"